Free PR for her book; what a surprise!

-Despite the lack of PR or marketing, she began receiving royalty checks!
-And they kept coming: $400, $500 even $800 every six months.
-This struck us as odd, because still no PR had been done for the book and we rarely saw it in the bookstores.
-But naturally we didn’t want to insult the publisher by refusing to accept the money, so we deposited each check as it came and forgot all about it – until six months later when another one arrived!
+Despite the lack of PR or marketing, Nadine began receiving royalty checks!
+And they kept coming—$400, $500 even $800 every six months.
+This struck us as odd because still no PR had been done for the book and we rarely saw it in the bookstores.
+But naturally, we didn’t want to insult the publisher by refusing to accept the money, so we deposited each check as it came and forgot all about it until six months later when another one arrived!

-The puzzle continued for years until one day my wife happened to Google her book and was amazed to discover that it was being publicized on quite a few websites, all of which were selling green tea.
-Almost invariably, green tea websites included her book in the list of recommended reading.
+The puzzle continued for years until one day, my wife happened to Google her book and was amazed to discover that it was being publicized on quite a few websites, all of which were selling green tea.
+Quite a few green tea websites included her book on their list of recommended reading.
 (Googling was still a new thing back then, which is why it took us so long to get around to doing it.)

-Each of these websites had a review and/or image of Nadine’s book, as part of their plan to promote the green tea they were selling.
-And many of them either sold the book themselves or linked the reader to the book on Amazon.com or another online bookstore.
+Each of these websites had a review and/or image of Nadine’s book as part of their plan to promote the green tea they were selling.
+Many of them either sold the book themselves or linked the reader to the book on Amazon or another online bookstore.

 One of the major interested parties for my wife’s book turned out to be Jamba Juice, a nationwide chain of juice beverage shops.
 When they began selling four kinds of green tea shakes in 2005, they purchased and displayed copies of her book to sell in their stores as part of their marketing campaign.
 This amounted to lots of free PR for Nadine.
 Eventually, she sold 80,000 copies of her book.

 Can you generate free PR for your book?